CodeYourFuture/fundamentals-course/instructor-notes.md

 * Paper/pens for making notes
 * Spare laptops

+## Khan Academy Notes

+- Student progress often won't be updated on your dashboard until as much as 5-10 minutes have passed

 ## Assessments

 Several assessments have been designed for this module.
 They should be completed during the in-person class.